 How can a Stem Cell IV help with Crohn’s Disease?

 There are 3 sources of stem cells, umbilical, bone, and adipose tissue.
-The IV’s used to treat Crohn’s disease have 90 million stem cells and come from umbilical cord.
+The infusions we administer to our patients contain 90 million stem cells and come from umbilical cord wharton’s jelly.
 When getting an IV for stem cells, the safest and most effective source is umbilical cord.
-Adipose tissue is risky due to the size of the stem cells, it’s tendency to turn into fat cells makes it a less than optimal treatment.
-Both bone marrow and adipose stem cells are large which increases the risk for pulmonary blockages.
-Umbilical cord stem cells are superior and more safe.
+Stem cells sourced from the patient’s adipose tissue is not safe due to risk of infection and there is no guarantee of number or viability of stem cells.
+Stem cells sourced from a patient’s bone marrow and adipose tissue are large in size which increases the risk for pulmonary blockages.
+Umbilical cord stem cells are superior and much safer for the lungs.
 They respond stongly to cytokine signaling from injured tissue.
-This is what makes them great for IV’s.
-They are small and do not have the risk of causing pulmonary blockages.
-We offer the high number of stem cells for intravenous use right here in Scottsdale.
+This is what makes them great for a systemic IV.
+They are small in size, immunopriveledged, and do not have the risk of causing pulmonary blockages.
+We offer the high number of stem cells for intravenous use right here in Arizona.

-The treatment is quick and simple and for most patients one treatment is sufficient.
+The treatment is quick and simple, and for most patients one treatment is sufficient.
 To schedule a complimentary consult call 480-535-7868 or go to click here to have the doctor contact you for more information.